 - If your appointment at the university includes health benefits, your host department will only need to arrange for additional coverage if your health benefits will not begin on your first date of employment.
 In such cases, the host department can either purchase the Student Health Insurance Plan to cover the period prior to the date health benefits become effective or, alternatively, they can provide the international student and scholar services office at Rutgers Global with proof of alternate coverage for that period.
 University appointments that include health benefits also offer the option of including a spouse and/or children at a small extra cost to the employee.
 The current costs for the Student Health Insurance plan can be found here.

 - If your appointment at the university does not include health benefits, your host department must, at the time of asking us to issue your I-20 or DS-2019 form, either purchase the Student Health Insurance Plan to cover the period of the I-20 or DS-2019 form or, alternatively, provide the center with proof of alternate coverage for that period.
 The current costs for the Student Health Insurance plan can be found here.

 F-2 and J-2 Dependents: Health Insurance Requirements +

 F-2 and J-2 dependents can either be enrolled in the Rutgers Student Health Insurance Plan (SHIP) policy or can show proof of alternate insurance coverage with another insurance carrier, provided that the alternate policy will satisfy the Rutgers University minimum insurance requirements.

-The center will not issue a dependent Form I-20 (for F-2) or Form DS-2019 (for J-2) until the dependent's insurance coverage has been purchased or proof of alternate insurance has been provided to the Center by the F-1 or J-1 principal.
+Our office will not issue a dependent Form I-20 (for F-2) or Form DS-2019 (for J-2) until the dependent's insurance coverage has been purchased or proof of alternate insurance has been provided to Rutgers Global–International Student and Scholar Services by the F-1 or J-1 principal.